currentuser/currentuser-data-gem/README.md

 ## Testing

 See in `lib/currentuser/data/test/helpers` some module to includes to your Test class.
-Use `UseReadApi` if don't add any data or `UseWriteApi` if you add data.
+Use `UseReadApi` if don't add any data, or `UseWriteApi` if you add data.

  **The content of your test application will be deleted at the end of each test.**
- (but there is a failsafe: if the application is not a *test* application, the test won't be run)
+ (note that if the given application is not a *test* application, the test will fail and its content will not be deleted)

 ```ruby
 require 'test_helper'